I7-Examples/When-in-Rome-1/docs/source.txt

 Instead of asking someone to try saying yes: try saying yes.
 Instead of asking someone to try saying no: try saying no. Instead of asking someone to try saying sorry, try saying sorry.
 Instead of asking someone to try swearing obscenely, try swearing obscenely.
 Instead of asking someone to try swearing mildly, try swearing mildly.

 Singing is useless action.
 Burning something is useless action.
 Waking up is useless action.
 Thinking is useless action.
 Cutting is useless action.
 Jumping is useless action.
-Tieing something to something is useless action.
+Tying something to something is useless action.
 Drinking something is useless action.
 Swinging is useless action.
 Rubbing is useless action.
 Setting something to something is useless action.
 Waving hands is useless action.
 Buying is useless action.
 Climbing is useless action.
 Sleeping is useless action.
 Kissing is useless action.
 [Throwing something at something is useless action.]
 Asking something about something is useless action.
 Telling something about something is useless action.
 Answering something that something is useless action.
 Waking something is useless action.
 Orienting something toward something is useless action.

 Instead of asking girl to try useless action:
 	say "The girl frowns.
-'I don't see how that would help in the current situation.'";
+'I don't see how that would help in the current situation.'".
-	persuasion fails.

-Section 3 - Reports for the girl.
+Section 3 - Reports for the girl

 Report the girl trying giving something to the creature:
 	if maximum action stack depth is greater than 0, say " reaches up";